How Much Does Sprinkler Repair Cost in 2023?

 Sprinkler repair cost estimator by hour

-The average hourly labor cost for sprinkler repair is $75.
-Most sprinkler repair specialists charge an hourly rate for labor plus the cost of parts.
+The average hourly labor cost for sprinkler repair service is $90.
+Most sprinkler repair professionals charge an hourly rate for labor plus the cost of parts.
 If the repairman has to travel far (or you’re outside his regular service area), you may also have to pay a travel fee.
 Please see the typical pricing per hour in the table below.

-Most sprinkler repairs take less than 2 hours to complete.
+Most sprinkler repairs take less than two hours to complete.
 Please see the typical time it takes to complete common sprinkler repairs in the table below.

 RepairTypical time to complete